Promoting your #ProtestPP event

-On February 11, pro-lifers across the country will hold rallies at Planned Parenthood facilities, calling for an immediate end to the organization’s federal funding.
+On [YOUR EVENT DATE], pro-lifers across the country will hold the second annual National Day of Prayer and Protest against Planned Parenthood at hundreds of Planned Parenthood facilities from coast to coast, calling for an immediate end to the organization’s federal funding.

 Planned Parenthood is the nation’s largest abortion chain and receives over $500 million from taxpayers every year.
 But pro-life leaders in Washington are now moving to end that government subsidy.

-Come out on February 11 and raise your voice with tens of thousands of pro-lifers across the country demanding that our government defund Planned Parenthood!
+Come out on [YOUR EVENT DATE] raise your voice with tens of thousands of pro-lifers across the country demanding that our government defund Planned Parenthood!

-Once you’ve set up a Facebook event for your protest, invite all your friends to attend and spread the word, even if they don’t live nearby.
-Someone in your town may learn about the protest through a mutual Facebook friend.
+Once you’ve set up a Facebook event for your event, invite all your friends to attend and spread the word, even if they don’t live nearby.
+Someone in your town may learn about the event through a mutual Facebook friend.

 But don’t just stop with one mention of the event.
-It’s easy to miss things on Facebook, so make a point of inviting your friends more than once before the February 11 rally.
+It’s easy to miss things on Facebook, so make a point of inviting your friends more than once before your event.
 And share the event page regularly on your wall—every day is not too often.

-If your rally is being hosted by an organization that has a Facebook page, post on that page, too.
+If your event is being hosted by an organization that has a Facebook page, post on that page, too.

-A budget of even $10 or $20 can give your event a lot more reach and get people excited to attend your rally.
+A budget of even $10 or $20 can give your event a lot more reach and get people excited to attend your event.

 To create a Facebook ad, simply find the “Create” section at the bottom of your left sidebar on your Facebook page, and select “Ad”.
 You’ll then choose the “Engagement” objective and then “Event Responses”.
-Choose your February 11 rally event page as the event you’d like to advertise, and you’re off.
+Choose your event page as the event you’d like to advertise, and you’re off.

 Though Facebook’s ad creation tool is pretty easy to use, you can get step-by-step instructions on how to design and place an ad right here.
 And if you need further assistance, including photos you can use, contact the national team via email.

-The national team has provided this sample email invitation so you can let your local contacts know about your protest.
+The national team has provided a sample email invitation so you can let your local contacts know about your event.
 Whether you use this sample as is, modify it or write your own, follow these guidelines:

 1. Write as if you’re addressing a single person.
 People are more likely to respond to an individual plea (“Dear Friend”) than one addressed to a whole group (“Dear Friends”).
 You can also use a service like Mail Chimp that will allow you to personalize your emails with your contacts’ name, which gets much better results than an obvious group email.